MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_RES_ERR_MAXNUMQNZ = 1243

-    Too small maximum number of non-zeros for the Q matrices is specified.
+    Too small maximum number of non-zeros for the Q matrixes is specified.

 MSK_RES_ERR_MAXNUMVAR = 1241

     The maximum number of variables limit is too small.

+MSK_RES_ERR_MBT_INCOMPATIBLE = 2550

+    The MBT file is incompatible withe this platform.

+MSK_RES_ERR_MBT_INVALID = 2551

+    The MBT file is invalid.

 MSK_RES_ERR_MIO_INTERNAL = 5010